daniestevez/dvb-gse/README.md

 [crates-badge]: https://img.shields.io/crates/v/dvb-gse.svg
 [crates-url]: https://crates.io/crates/dvb-gse

-dvg-se is a Rust implementation of the DVB GSE (Generic Stream Encapsulation) protocol and related protocols.
+dvg-gse is a Rust implementation of the DVB GSE (Generic Stream Encapsulation) protocol and related protocols.

 It is mainly intended to be used as a CLI application that receives UDP